drmohundro/Find-String/README.md

 ### PowerShell Gallery Install

-NOTE: This method of installation requires PowerShell v5 which is currently in beta.
+This method of installation requires PowerShell v5 or higher.

 * Run `Install-Module Find-String`

 See [Find-String on PowerShell Gallery](https://www.powershellgallery.com/packages/Find-String/).

+NOTE: For non-Windows platforms (e.g. OSX, Linux), there is an issue in v6.0.0-alpha.9 that prevents modules from being installed using `Install-Module`.
+If you wish to use Find-String on those platforms, it does work but you will need to install manually at the moment.

 ### PsGet Install